yastn/yastn/docs/source/quickstart/hubbard_purification.rst

 6. *Specific Expectation Values*:
-    Now we move to calculate expectation values of interest.
+    Now we calculate other expectation values of interest.

     .. code-block:: python